shuta-tech/robosys_2021_ros/README.md

 The number of credits you receive is randomly determined by a random number.

 # Execution environment
-This package have been developed and tested on ROS Noetic.
+This package have been developed and tested on ROS Melodic.
 Please see below for details.

 - ROS Melodic
   - OS: ubuntu 18.04 LTS